elimerl/memegen/README.md

 [![Build Status](https://travis-ci.org/elimerl/memegen.svg?branch=master)](https://travis-ci.org/elimerl/memegen)
 # Memegen
 Basic tool to generate memes and do basic image manipulation in [Node.js](https://nodejs.org)
-This is the development branch.
-It has more features than master, but is buggier.
 This project is under the GPL v3 License.
 View the license [here](https://www.gnu.org/licenses/gpl-3.0.txt).

 # Usage